cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `proposalStartDomainCubeLimitLower = 3*-2.5e100`

-    will only set the lower limits on the first, second, and the third dimensions to `-2.5*10^100`, while the rest of the lower limits for the missing dimensions will be automatically set to the default value.
+    will only set the lower limits on the first, second, and third dimensions to `-2.5*10^100`, while the rest of the lower limits for the missing dimensions will be automatically set to the default value.

-The default for all `proposalStartDomainCubeLimitLower` elements are taken from the corresponding elements of `domainCubeLimitLower`.
+The default for all `proposalStartDomainCubeLimitLower` elements is taken from the corresponding elements of `domainCubeLimitLower`.

 Related specifications: [proposalStart](#proposalstart), [proposalStartDomainCubeLimitLower](#proposalstartdomaincubelimitlower), [proposalStartDomainCubeLimitUpper](#proposalstartdomaincubelimitupper), [proposalStartRandomized](#proposalstartrandomized).<br>